yu-edwin/SmartFit/docs/Sprint4.md

 **Ticket Quality Improvement**
 - Esimation can be off.
-- Each ticket with a task should have a test case ticket that follows.
+- Each ticket with a task should have a test case ticket that follows if creating/updating functions.

 **Future improvement of application**
 - Integrate social media aspect